 An Interview with F. J. Elliott in 1938

-For a long time now many people have been very much interested in getting the straight of this famous mix-up of the long ago, which occurred at the old David McCanles home just southeast of what is now Fairbury, Nebraska on July 11 [sic], 1861. [editor note: the incident actually occurred on July 12]
+For a long time now, many people have been very interested in getting the straight of this famous mix-up of the long ago, which occurred at the old David McCanles home just southeast of what is now Fairbury, Nebraska, on July 11, 1861. [editor note: the incident occurred on July 12]

-We, like others, were interested too and for some time have been gathering every account we could get, talked to people whose fathers and mothers lived there at the time, visited the scene of the conflict several times, and read old history.
-But for all that, the absolute certainty of the facts are lacking and our honest opinion is that the real facts never will be known.
+We, like others, were interested too and, for some time, have been gathering every account we could get, talking to people whose fathers and mothers lived there at the time, visiting the scene of the conflict several times, and reading old history.
+But for all that, the absolute certainty of the facts is lacking, and our honest opinion is that the real facts never will be known.

-The last living witness of the affair, William Monroe McCanles, a son of the one killed, was then 12 years of age (He, too, has just passed on).
+The last living witness of the affair, William Monroe McCanles, a son of the one killed, was then 12 years of age.
 Just a few years ago, he first brought out the story as he told it.
-In our opinion, his waiting until all those who knew the facts and the character of these two men had passed on, has hurt his story we believe.
+In our opinion, his waiting until all those who knew the facts and the character of these two men had passed on has hurt his story, we believe.

-The ones who take the other side are all honest upright people.
-They get their story from their fathers and mothers who knew both McCanles and Wild Bill Hickok.
+The ones who take the other side are all honest, upright people.
+They get their story from their fathers and mothers, who knew McCanles and Wild Bill Hickok.

-The sons and daughters of McCanles are fine people and we do not wish to hurt them, neither do the folks who know them.
-They say Wild Bill was a good law-abiding man but all say McCanles was a bad man.
+The sons and daughters of McCanles are fine people, and we do not wish to hurt them, nor do the folks who know them.
+They say Wild Bill was a good, law-abiding man, but all say McCanles was an evil man.